 How Are Your Tires Made?
 Have you ever taken a moment to think about how your vehicle's tires are made?
 Probably not, yet doing so may help you better understand what goes into our tire repair service.
 More than just a few inches of thick rubber, your tires are actually made from layer after layer of fabric cords called plies.
 These plies sit atop steel belts that help to reinforce both the sidewall and the treads, which is formed from several layers of synthetic rubber.
 Steel cable loops called beads give the tire the strength needed to stay seated on the rim.
 Once those components are placed together, they are run through a curing machine which cuts the tread pattern and bonds all the components together.
 To learn more about tires, including tire repair cost, visit Meineke #4237 in Longmont, CO today.

-Why Is Maintaining Your Tires Important?
+Why Are Your Tires So Important?

-Signs Your Tires Need To Be Replaced
+Do Your Tires Need to Be Replaced?